-About Boys Hope Girls Hope St. Louis
+About Boys Hope Girls Hope of St. Louis

 Our goal is to graduate young people who are physically, emotionally and academically prepared for post-secondary education and a productive life, breaking the cycle of poverty.
-Boys Hope Girls Hope St. Louis utilizes the following elements to achieve our mission:
+Boys Hope Girls Hope of St. Louis utilizes the following elements to achieve our mission:

 - Academic excellence

 - Family-like settings to cultivate youth empowerment

 - Voluntary participant commitment